 We’ve gathered several of the top real-world applications of Python for web development in this guide.
-Being fifth in the Most Loved and first in the Most Wanted lists of the 2021 Stack Overflow Developer Survey shows that learning Python is an excellent choice for beginners.
+Being sixth in the Most Loved and second in the Most Wanted lists of the 2022 Stack Overflow Developer Survey shows that learning Python is an excellent choice for beginners.

 Further down the line you’ll be even able to proudly boast that you are a full-stack developer, thanks to the arrival of the Node.js runtime environment in 2009.
 If you’re curious, our beginner’s guide will tell you what Node.js and how it works.

 A language which was designed to be accessible to people from a variety of different backgrounds and skillsets, Ruby is definitely one of the easiest programming languages to learn.

 With its easy-to-follow syntax, clean code, and lack of prerequisite theoretical knowledge, it’s designed for beginners.
 In fact, learning this language has gotten even better ever since it got the mother of all tune-ups—Ruby on Rails.

 The Ruby on Rails framework adds many extra dimensions to the language, allowing you to build web apps increasingly quickly.
 It also allows you to do more, including use it for software applications, something PHP does not.

 While in a way a framework won’t exactly help your learning of the language itself, Ruby and Rails are an excellent lesson in how language and framework interact.